Dead Souls: Characters

 Of all Gogol's creations, Chichikov stands out as the incarnation of the complacent poshlost.
-Other characters—the squires Chichikov visits on his shady business—include: Sobakevich, a strong, silent, economical man; Manilov, a sentimentalist with pursed lips; M-me Korobochka, a widow; Nozdryov, a bully.
+Other characters—the squires Chichikov visits on his shady business—include: Sobakevich, a strong, silent, economical man; Manilov, a sentimentalist with pursed lips; Mme.
+Korobochka, a widow; Nozdryov, a bully.
 Plyushkin, the miser, appears to transcend the poshlost archetype in that he is not complacent but miserable.